infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 		 		 - Eye infections
 		 		 - Otolaryngological issues:
 		 - Girls from age 12-18
+		 		 - Anemia
-		 		 - Anemia - Pallor
+		 		 - Pallor
 - A study in Kenya [^10] suggested that the following were very common in malnourished orphanage children:
 	- ARI (Accute respiratory infections)
 	- Malaria
 	- Diarrhoea
+- According to a study in Ethiopia [^9]  Majority of children in orphanages are nutritionally challenged because of many factors including the fact that
+	-  they have never been breastfed or exclusively breastfed,
-	-
+	- low rates of vaccination,
+	- and lack of basic hygiene.
 ## Stunting
 - [Stunting in a nutshell (who.int)](https://www.who.int/news/item/19-11-2015-stunting-in-a-nutshell#:~:text=Stunting%20is%20the%20impaired%20growth,WHO%20Child%20Growth%20Standards%20median.) : Stunting is the impaired growth and development that children experience from poor nutrition, repeated infection, and inadequate psychosocial stimulation.
 Children are defined as stunted if their height-for-age is more than two standard deviations below the [WHO Child Growth Standards](Volume%201/Reference%20Reading/Governments%20&%20UN/WHO/WHO_Growth%20reference%20for%20school%20aged%20children%20and%20adolescents.md) median.
 - According to a meta study of global research, stunting prevalence can vary from 9–72%; [^12]